DIY4E1/MathDIY/attachments/README.md

 <li>15.
 Hierarchy of needs and its downsides using geometry (2/4) – Proof of Contradiction by Euclid – </li>
 <li>16.
 Hierarchy of needs and its downsides using geometry (3/4) – The Squaring of the Circles – </li>
 <li>17.
 Hierarchy of needs and its downsides using geometry (4/4) – The Law of Constant Intersections – </li>
-# Sketches
+<h1>Sketches</h1>
 With MathDIY we turn the previous doctrines upside down.
-Therefore we visualize the figures in separate files and add them to the folder <a href="https://github.com/scifiltr/MathDIY/tree/master/attachments">attachments</a> and show with < a href=href="https://github.com/scifiltr/MathDIY/tree/master/templates">templates</a> how the principles of MathDIY should be used in practice.<br>
+Therefore we visualize the figures in separate files and add them to the folder <a href="https://github.com/scifiltr/MathDIY/tree/master/attachments">attachments</a> and show with <a href="https://github.com/scifiltr/MathDIY/tree/master/templates">templates</a> how the principles of MathDIY should be used in practice.<br>
 You may have noticed that everyone involved in a process try hard to work in a team, but thinks and acts as individuals.
 Then MathDIY comes into play.
 At this point we only want to show a small selection.
 <div>
 <img width="45%" src="https://github.com/scifiltr/MathDIY/blob/master/attachments/MathDIY-attachments.001.jpeg">